No expiration date

 Go to the FRONT ENTRANCE of the Hardiman Hotel, 14/15 EYRE Square, Galway and meet Tour Guide with High-Vis jacket and official ID Badge there.

-Our accredited Guide will meet you at the FRONT entrance to the Hardiman Hotel in Eyre Square.
-He will accompany you to the main Square and give a brief overview of Galway's rich history.
-Various Points of Interest around the Square will be outlined including Iconic Buildings.
-Historical aspect will also be covered including the old Browne Doorway and the Tribes of Galway Banners, the John F Kennedy memorial, the Quin-centenary Fountain and the O'Connaire Statue.
+• Our accredited Guide will meet you at the FRONT entrance to the Hardiman Hotel in Eyre Square.
+Guide will accompany you to the main Square and give a brief overview of Galway's rich history.

 • We now emerge onto Williams-gate St. and encounter some landmark buildings including the elegant Browne Thomas building.
 We also pass by Jewellers shops who specialise in Galway's Claddagh ring. if time allows we stop at the Oscar Wilde statue, an Estonia gift to Ireland in 2004 !